achiwa912/daemonlord/README.md

     |    >1 ab               Lv  1 dwa-g-fig                 |
     |     2 ben              Lv  1 hum-g-fig                 |

+Also, you can `d)elete` the character from here.
+Deleted characters are lost forever and you can't undo a delete operation.

     daemon lord - dl - [training_grounds] floor:?? (???/???)

     	 |   ab               L  1 g-fig dwarf                    |